-The bill amends the Public School Funding Act of 2003 to introduce an additional category of funding specifically for special education.
+The bill amends the Public School Funding Act of 2003 to introduce a new category of funding specifically for special education.
 It establishes that starting in the 2025-2026 school year, special education funding will be set at $3,862 per student who receives special education and related services as outlined in their individualized education plans.
-This funding will be distributed according to rules set by the state board and will not be included in the state foundation funding aid amount.
+This funding will be distributed according to rules established by the state board and will not be included in the state foundation funding aid amount.
 The bill also emphasizes the need for increased funding for special education, moving it from foundation funding to categorical funding to ensure that resources are specifically allocated for this purpose.

 Statutes affected: HB 1539: 6-20-2305(a), 6-20-2305(b)